doriordan/skuber-operator/README.md

 *Note* The status of this project is currently pre-release so to play around with building an operator, it is probably best to clone this repo and create a subproject locally for your use case, similar to the 'examples' subproject.
 The aim is to create an initial release quite soon and update docs accordingly.

-The following is a very simple example of building an operator - an Autoscaler that maintains a specified number of replicas (pods or some other workload type).
+The following is a very simple example of building an operator (more a controller really) - an Autoscaler that maintains a specified number of replicas (in this case pods) that a user can scale up or down by simply changing the spec on the custom resource.
 The steps to create the operator are:

 Step 1: Define the Autoscaler custom resource type as above.